CharlyMannion/Helping_Heart/README.md

 * Write clean, readable code and ensure knowledge sharing
 * Follow an agile approach; daily stand-ups, check-ins and retros
 * Pairing and effective team communication
+* Produce a proof of concept, rather than a shiny finished app at the expense of our sanity and team collaboration
 * Have fun!

 ## Approach